tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

  });
 ```

 Note that inside the `mergeMap` we use the `startWith` operator to force a `DownEvent` onto the start of the flattened stream.
-Then the accumulator function passed to `scan` uses sub-type polymorphism to cause the correct behaviour for the different types of `MousePosEvent``.
+Then the accumulator function passed to `scan` uses subtype polymorphism to cause the correct behaviour for the different types of `MousePosEvent``.

 The advantage of this code is not brevity; with the introduced type definitions it’s longer than the previous implementations of the same logic.
 Rather, the advantages of this pattern are: